 What does this have to do with Etsy SEO?

 All this means that Etsy needs to help buyers zero in on what they’re looking for.
 The number of products currently appearing on Etsy is staggeringly large.
-I couldn’t find an up to date statistic but in May of 2016, there were over 35 million active product listings.
+In May of 2016, there were over 35 million active product listings.

 Etsy is working to make a sale, otherwise, the buyer will leave unhappy and shop somewhere else.
 This means they need to present Etsy shoppers with products that are most likely to result in a sale.
 How do they do this?
 With a complex set of rules called an algorithm.
 These rules help determine where Etsy products will appear in the Etsy search results.

 The words that a buyer uses to search on Etsy must be in the title and/or the tags or a listing won’t appear.
 If you have the phrase ‘blue necklace’ in your title or tags and a buyer searches for the phrase ‘blue star necklace’ your listing won’t appear if you don’t have the word star within your title or tags.
 This helps the buyer view only items that contain exactly what they’re looking for.

 Item Attribute Relevancy

 Keywords entered in the attribute section of a listing are considered in the Etsy search results in a similar way to the keyword phrases in the titles and tags.
 These attributes are just another way to describe your items and will help buyers search in a different way in the future when Etsy adds search filters based on these attributes.
 Try to fill in as many attributes that are relevant as possible per listing and don’t use the exact phrase you’ve used in an attribute in your tags because you’ll already be appearing for that phrase.